jancarloviray/blog/_posts/2017-02-08-paas-comparison-2017-dokku-flynn-deis-kubernetes-docker-swarm.md

 Similar to Flynn but has more companies using it in production.
 It is built around the Kubernetes and Docker ecosystems.
 For v2, you need Kubernetes as your foundation.
 It provides a more developer-friendly workflow built on top of Kubernetes.

-**WHEN TO CHOOSE DEIS**: if you want a layer on top of Kubernetes that makes it easier to manage and deploy your applications and you don't want to use Google Cloud.
+**WHEN TO CHOOSE DEIS WORKFLOW**: if you want a layer on top of Kubernetes that makes it easier to manage and deploy your applications and you don't want to use Google Cloud.

 ## Docker Swarm